Blogs About Content Marketing 17 min read

 There are more than a hundred active social networks today.
 But only a handful are widely used and are worthy of considering:

 Do you need to maintain presence on all these top social media sites?
 Not necessarily.
-The cost-efficient way of doing this is to focus on the sites widely used by your target audience.
+The cost-efficient way of doing this is to focus on social media that drives traffic to your website.
 This goes without saying that you should know where your audience spends most of their time and which audience each social network caters to.

 3. Have your social media profiles ready

 Think of your social media profile as your store front.
 This is where your target audience gets to know what your business is all about.
 Creating profiles for social media is a bit tricky because you do not have the luxury of writing a complete company profile.